gnoesiboe/Aspose_Cloud_SDK_For_PHP/README.md

 #Aspose Cloud SDK for PHP Repository

-This repository contains Aspose Cloud SDK for PHP source code.
+This repository holds Aspose Cloud SDK for PHP source code.
 This SDK allows you to work with Aspose REST API in your PHP applications quickly and easily.

 ##What's included in this SDK repository?